It was almost 9:00 am when my plane landed at Keflavik International Airport. I hadn’t been this excited to deplane in years.

 I sat there until the hues of yellow, orange, and purple faded into a twilight sky.
 Being summer, the sky doesn’t go pitch black.
 It just gets dark.

-I can’t wait to head out of the city and hit some of the best camping spots in Iceland to see these stunning sunsets, but surrounded by nature.
+I can’t wait to head out of the city and visit some of the best spots along the Ring Road all over Iceland.
+And, of course, I want to hit some of the best camping spots in Iceland to see these stunning sunsets, but surrounded by nature.

-The Climax of a Perfect Introduction to Nature
+The Climax of a Perfect Introduction to Icelandic Nature

 The next day I was ready for action and ready to dip my toes in the famous Icelandic landscapes.
 To do this, I planned a quad bike tour with Safari Quads to explore the outskirts of Reykjavik, especially the Twin Peaks.

 The Twin Peaks are two hills not far from the city.
 While they might not be that high, they offer gorgeous views of the city on one side and unspoiled nature on the other side, as far as the eye can see.

 The quad tour started like any other, with a proper safety introduction and gear up.
 This is Iceland, so warm clothing is always recommended.
 I was the only one on my tour, so I had the freedom of choosing my pace.
 I chose adrenaline!